SidneyMerovingian/All-tech-All-surveyed-Initialization/README.md

 # All-tech-All-surveyed-Initialization Mod
 A Stellaris mod
-1.19 ver.
+1.20 ver.
 Tired of researching technologies and surveying all those systems?
 Here is a solution.
 1. This mod offers player a OPTIONAL dominant  start.
-2. Player can use edicts to survey all the systems, reasearch all the vanilla technologies, experience all the ascension route and even gain more influence.
+2. Player can use edicts to survey all the systems, reasearch all the vanilla technologies, experience all the ascension route, gain more influence, et cetera.
-3. Player can build better production buildings, and use better ships with better sections.
+3. Player can build better production buildings, and use better ships with better sections armed with new weapon.
-4. Player can build planets.
+4. Player can build planets, and even construct new systems.
 5. AI will never use the anything that offered by this mod.
-6. It might be imbalanced, yet everything else is up to the player except the dominant start.
+6. It might be imbalanced, yet everything is up to the player.
+Basically, everything offered by this mod is optional

 Attention:
 1. DO NOT ENABLE THE "Experience Every Ascension Route" EDICT AND "Research Every Technology" EDICT IN THE SAME MONTH FOR IT WILL CAUSE A CRASH !
 2. DO NOT USE THE FASTEST TIME IN THE FIRST MONTH YOU ENABLED THE "Research Every Technology" EDICT.
 IT IS VERY LIKELY TO CAUSE A CRASH !

 Recent Update:
-(1.18 ver. --> 1.19 ver.)
+(1.19 ver. --> 1.20 ver.)
-1. Add Anthelion( iridescent titan laser );
+1. Add Assault Gundam & Defense Gundam( Super Army| If you conquer planets with these armies, you will have 2 more choices once you successfully controled the planet );
-2. Add Hyperdimensional Armor( super armor );
+2. Add Generate Crisis( literally generate crises );
-3. Add Hyperdimensional Complex( super auxiliary component );
-4. Add planet edict Abandon Planet( kill all the population and remove all the buildings on the planet );
+3. Add Instant Construction & Instant Reproduction planetary edict( Construct all the buildings in 1 day; Overpopulate the planet in 1 day );
-5. Add country edict Automatic Fleet Production( You will recieve a free fleet every year );
-6. Add country edict Automatic Species Purge( Replace all the alien species within your border with your own species every month );
-7. Add policy A&AI Edicts( You can choose to disable all the edicts in this mod ).
+4. Add Genetic Enhancement( Modify your main species and turn it into a god-like species );
+5. Small bug fixes.

 Contents: